-Recreation, Outdoor: Includes golf driving range, golf pitch and putt course, par three golf courses, recreation court, open space, playfield, swimming pool, bike trails, hiking trails, and similar facilities for outdoor recreation.
+Recreation, Outdoor: means a business that provides space designated for outdoor play or fitness activities.
+These activities include golf driving range, golf pitch and putt course, par three golf courses, recreation court, open space, playfield, swimming pool, bike trails, hiking trails, and similar facilities for outdoor recreation.

 Recreational Vehicle: A vehicular-type unit primarily designed as temporary living quarters for recreational, camping, travel, or seasonal use that either has its own drive power or is mounted on or towed by another vehicle.
-Recreational vehicles are deemed to include, but are not limited to, camping trailers, fifth wheel trailers, motor homes, travel trailers as defined herein, and truck campers.
+Recreational vehicles are deemed to include, but are not limited to, camping trailers, fifth-wheel trailers, motor homes, travel trailers as defined herein, and truck campers.